Question No: 35 ( Marks: 3 )

 Question No: 51 ( Marks: 5 )

 A. "Slope of the consumption function is less than 1".What is meant by this statement?
 The slope is merely the MPC.
-The intercept is positive because some consumption must happen even at a zero level of income (people will borrow and spend on food for e.g.), and the
+The intercept is positive because some consumption must happen even at a zero level of income (people will borrow and spend on food for e.g.), and the slope is

 less than 1 because not all the income is consumed